 - Visit Seaton Hackney Stables, a facility of the Morris County Park Commission, a complex that once housed the famous Hackney Racing Stables, popular in Morris County during the mansion era at the turn of the 20th century.
-Today, it is a county riding facility that offers programs for all ages and skills.
-Home to the young Mustang Challenges competition.
+Today, it is a County riding facility privately operated by Equishare USA, LLC. that offers programs for all ages and skills.
+Home to the Youth Mustang Challenges competition.

 - Ride along the Traction Line, once part of a trolley system that connected with the railroads in America’s mass transit glory years.

 - Check out part of Patriot’s Path, a greenway of more than 35 miles that connects to other trail systems reaching to New York and Pennsylvania. [back to top]

 - Bought for a barrel of rum, 15 kettles, 4 pistols, 4 cutlasses plus other goods, and 30 pounds cash, the current Great Swamp National Wildlife Refuge is all that remains of a 30,000-acre tract deeded by the Delaware Indians in 1708.
 By the Revolutionary War, settlements dotted the area and local settlers fashioned wagon wheel parts with wood cut from the Great Swamp woods.
 We enjoy it because the threat of building a jetport mobilized an army of volunteers in one of the first successful battles of the environmental revolution during the ‘50’s and ‘60’s.